What is Effective Fully Online (Asynchronous) Teaching

 – University of Waterloo, 2022, para.
 2

-Students choose when, and how, engage with the course content and with others (Coursera, 2022).
-Faculty clarify, support, and encourage students in their choices!
+Students choose when and how to engage with the course content and with others (Coursera, 2022).

 Asynchronous Courses at Conestoga

-Most (but not all) asynchronous courses are created by a course curriculum expert and course developers from the Online Learning Centre (OLC).
-In these cases, your course section shell will be copied from a model shell, and only your students will access your section.
+Most (but not all) asynchronous courses are created by a curriculum expert team and course developers in the Online Learning Centre (OLC).
+In these cases, your course section shell will be a copy of a model shell, and students will access only your section.
+Asynchronous courses must follow their approved Course Outline and provide all Essential Elements.
+Students and faculty access the course section through the learning management system (LMS), eConestoga.

 Students’ Expectations of Fully Online Teaching